The following is an initial meandering musing on dance: casual, staged, amateur, professional, choreographed, spontaneous, celebratory, liberatory.

 Second, I noticed a similarity between It Doesn’t Wait and dancer-choreographer Rudy Perez’s District 1 (1973).
 Both use an urban landscape for a backdrop, with dancers in casual street clothes.
 Perez’s piece isn’t available online but the still images below show his dancers interacting with the location—Boston’s City Hall—as well as moving through it.
 The work was well crafted: “Using still photography, portapak equipment and a small crew, Perez was able to create a series of studies for the work, which were used to carefully plan shots during the production of the actual work.”
 Audio came from marching bands.

-Rudy loved working with objects, whether stationary or handheld.
-In the early 1980s friends and I studied in his Art Moves workshop for artists of whatever stripe who wanted to incorporate movement into their own material.
-(Some of the workshop material—and workshoppers—wound up working with his Performance Ensemble.)
+In the early 1980s friends and I studied in Rudy’s Art Moves workshop, involving artists of whichever stripe who wanted to incorporate movement into their own material.
+(Some of the workshop material—and workshoppers—wound up in his Performance Ensemble concerts.)
 Rob Berg and I also created scores for a couple of Rudy’s pieces.
 Rudy is one of several maestros with whom I’ve studied; I’m dumbfounded and humbled at how our paths have crossed.
 As Lewis Segal remarks in the trailer below, Rudy walks a tightrope between dance and natural movement, which I find very attractive.
 Rudy embraced us: dancers, non-dancers, and he loved the adansual.